AbhijeetSingla/emoji-interpreter/README.md

-# emoji-interpreter
+# About
- Provides a description of emoji's
+ Provides a description of emoji's  through an internal database.